Consistent Suter gets 1st World Cup win in foggy downhill - WHIZ News

 She won a silver medal at the world championships last February, when Lindsey Vonn took bronze in her career farewell, then finished the World Cup season with two third-place finishes.

+“After the world championships it took a lot of pressure from me,” Suter said.
+“Since then I can ski again with a lot of fun.
+This is the reason why I am so fast at the moment.”

-The 25-year-old Suter was second and fifth in the two previous downhills this season, both held at Lake Louise, Canada.
+The 25-year-old Swiss was second and fifth in the two previous downhills this season, both held at Lake Louise, Canada.

 Attacking on an overcast day, Suter mastered the Altenmarkt course despite clocking only the seventh-best speed of 125 kph (78 mph) at the fastest check.